Oppositional Defiant Disorder

-If a person suspects that he or she or a loved one is suffering from oppositional-challenge disorder, it is important to remember that the condition is treatable and seek the help of a professional as soon as possible.
+If a person suspects that he or she or a loved one is suffering from Oppositional Defiant Disorder, it is important to remember that the condition is treatable and seek the help of a professional as soon as possible.

-If your child or teen has a persistent pattern of tantrums, is constantly arguing with someone, and exhibits angry or disruptive behavior towards you and other authority figures, he or she may be suffering from a diagnosable oppositional-challenge disorder.
+If your child or teen has a persistent pattern of tantrums, is constantly arguing with someone, and exhibits angry or disruptive behavior towards you and other authority figures, he or she may be suffering from a diagnosable Oppositional Defiant Disorder.

 Oppositional behavior is normal at certain stages of a child's development; thus one should rather look at a pattern of behavior.
 Generally, signs of this problem can be observed before the age of 8.
 Symptoms may develop a little later in some cases, but this almost always happens before the early teens.
 Initially, the symptoms develop gradually and then worsen over the next few months or years.
 Professionals sometimes find it difficult to exclude other conditions, e.g. attention deficit hyperactivity disorder.
 It is often the case that these two conditions are diagnosed together.